vk3heg/AmiBootEnv/README.md

 3. Repeat the wget and bash commands at Installation step 3.

-NB: This will overwrite options.h and the included Amiberry configs.
+NB: This will overwrite options.sh and the included Amiberry configs.
 Additional user configs should not be affected.